sophiekoonin/localghost/content/posts/17-03-2019-power-of-community.md

 In January I took part in a panel at [YouEqualTech](https://www.youequaltech.com/) discussing "The Power of Community".

 The word "community" can mean a lot of things, and indeed while writing this post I've written it so many times that it's ceased to have any meaning for me whatsoever, but it's important to me because I have benefitted so much from the incredible people in the tech community.
-They've encouraged me to break out of my bubble (and my comfort zone) and understand what I'm looking for in a role, as well as realising what I'm capable of achieving.
+They've encouraged me to break out of my bubble (and my comfort zone) and understand what I'm looking for in a role, as well as helping me see what I'm capable of achieving.
 "The community" is also how I ended up singing a [Babel-themed cover of Hallelujah](https://github.com/babel/babel/blob/master/SONG.md) on a stage in the basement of Ticketmaster at a [JavaScript comedy night](https://smoosh.fun) with someone I'd met the day before, but that's a story for another day.

-I wanted to share this experience with others, so they might be able to get as much out of it as I do.
+I wanted to share this experience with others, so they could get as much out of it as I do.
 I've narrowed it down to three different communities you can tap into, allowing you to break out of your bubble and find lovely people to share your knowledge with.

 The way I see it, there are three main categories that form my community: